Computational model advance deep brain stimulation for Parkinson's disease: Mathematical theoretical model

 Although the models mentioned above are very representative, it contains a relatively small number of neurons.
 It assumes that the STN is uniformly activated for analysis.
-These setting may result in the model losing some critical information in the simulation of real situations.
-Therefore, some scholars have scaled the neuronal model to study the heterogeneous and macroscopic network effects of STN high-frequency stimuli when extended to the whole network \cite{Modolo2007} \cite{Humphries2012} \cite{McIntyre2010}.
+These settings may result in the model losing some critical information in the simulation of real situations.
+Therefore, some scholars have scaled the neuronal model to study the heterogeneous and macroscopic network effects of STN high-frequency stimuli when extended to the whole network \citep{Modolo2007} \citep{Humphries2012} \citep{McIntyre2010}.
 These models are usually large, containing hundreds of neurons.

-Humphries and Gurney \cite{Humphries2012} set the intensity of stimulation to neurons as related to the distance between that neuron and the stimulating electrode in their model.
+Humphries and Gurney modified the rat basal ganglia network model they developed in 2006\citep{humphries2006physiologically} to study DBS\citep{Humphries2012}.
+They set the intensity of stimulation to neurons as related to the distance between that neuron and the stimulating electrode in their model.
 Humphries used the model to simulate the heterogeneous responses in STN high-frequency stimulation and the heterogeneity of the changes in spiking and bursting firing of GPi neurons.
 They replicated the changes recorded from primate GPi during STN high-frequency stimulation.
 These recorded changes suggested that the model predicts a mixed response in the neural network that is consistent with STN-DBS treatment.
 Finally, Humphries et al. concluded that STN-DBS resets a natural output balance to the GPi.
 These large network effect models also provided a possible explanation for why stimulation frequencies above 100 Hz are clinically effective stimulation frequencies: the optimal DBS frequency is the resonant frequency of the neuronal network.